-If you’re a professional singer, you may know exactly why and when your voice occasionally gets hoarse.
+If you’re a professional singer, you may know exactly why your voice gets occasionally hoarse.
 But for the rest of the world, losing your voice can be a mystery, especially when there’s no obvious answer.
 So why do we lose our voices?

 Rest assured, there are logical reasons why you may have lost your voice.
 But first, let’s establish how your body produces sound in the first place.